v-nleaver/Hololens/hololens/hololens-troubleshooting.md

 Also see related information for [image color or brightness troubleshooting.](hololens2-fit-comfort-faq.md#hologram-image-color-or-brightness-does-not-look-right)

-Setting IPD isn't applicable for HoloLens 2, since eye positions are computed by the system.
+Setting IPD isn't applicable for HoloLens 2, since the system computes eye positions.

 [Back to list](#list)